grunblatt/documentation/spin-up-nodejs.md

 ```
 pm2 startup systemd
 ```
-you shoul see something like this
+you should see something like this
 ```
 Output
 [PM2] Init System found: systemd